llakala/cs1210_project/README.txt

 CS1210A
 Clayton Cafiero

+Project Description:
+    This is a typing game that firsts asks the user to choose a mode to type(prompt or code) and has the user attempt to type the phrase quickly and correctly.
+Program then prints the accuracy.
+    The user can play as many times as they want.

 Instructions for running:
-Try your best to write the given phrase quick and accurately.
+Try your best to write the given phrase quickly and accurately.
     Test code:

 Division of labor: